Tuesday, Jun 30, 2015: SummerReads@Averett (11:30a - 12:30p)

 Join us for learning, dialog and refreshments at the Mary B. Blount Library.
 Days and times vary.
-Look for specific times and topics on this page, Library "Hours & Events," and the Averett comprehensive calendar.
+Look for specific times and topics on this page.

-We are grateful to Friends of the Averett University Library for supporting this initiative.
+We are grateful to Friends of the Library and the Cathy Mason Edwards Literary Fund for supporting this initiative.

 Join us on the main floor of Mary Blount Library for the first SummerReads@Averett.
 We’ll meet between 11:30 a.m. and 12:30 p.m. on three consecutive Tuesdays to discuss “The Defining Decade: Why your twenties matter-and how to make the most of them now.”
 Brigid Belko, Averett’s Director of Experiential Learning, will lead the conversation.
 Each discussion will focus on one of the three major sections of Dr. Meg Jay’s book beginning with “Work” on June 30, continuing with “Love” on July 7 and concluding with “The Brain and the Body” on July 14.